kjchome/VSHistory4/README.md

 You can now specify settings on a per-solution basis.
 For example, you can exclude some files or directories from one solution but not another.

 You can also have a different location where the VSHistory files are stored for each solution.
 The default is to keep the VSHistory files with the solution.
-See [Location of VSHistory Files](#location).
+See _Location of VSHistory Files_.

 #### Support for Long Paths

 Visual Studio doesn't natively support long paths for files or directories (>260 characters).
-Since VSHistory can potentially produce long paths, the paths used in VSHistory include the prefix to support long paths, e.g., `\\?\C:\SomeDir\MyProject\Genius.cs`.
+Since VSHistory can potentially produce long paths, the paths used in VSHistory include the prefix to support long paths, such as `\\?\C:\SomeDir\MyProject\Genius.cs`.

 This works regardless of whether or not long paths are enabled in the registry (`HKLM\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled `).